reviewdog/action-golangci-lint/README.md

       - name: Check out code into the Go module directory
         uses: actions/checkout@v2

-      # optionally use a specific version of Go rather than the default one
-      - name: Set up Go
-        uses: actions/setup-go@v2
-        with:
-          go-version: '1.16'

       - name: golangci-lint
         uses: reviewdog/action-golangci-lint@v1
+        with:
+          # optionally use a specific version of Go rather than the default one
+          go_version: '1.16'
 ```

 ### Advanced Usage Example